-The main symptoms of tennis elbow are:
+The main symptoms of golfer's elbow are:

-Pain on the outside of the elbow.
+Pain on the inside of the elbow.
 It is worse on movements of the wrist and gripping activities.
 It can be worse when first starting to use the arm after a period of rest and then eases off a little.
 There can be a sensation of stiffness in the tendon first thing on a morning.

-It's important to note that you don't need to play tennis to have tennis elbow.
+It's important to note that you don't need to play golf to have golfer's elbow.

-Tennis elbow can be viewed as any other tendinopathy problem.
+Golfer's elbow can be viewed as any other tendinopathy problem.
 We will therefore give an overview of what tendons are and why they sometimes develop a problem.